brod2240/ufid_reader/README.md

 \] \
 \
 This API limits the number of returned courses.
 In order to get the next set of results you must set last-control-number= the previous last-control-number. \
-Example: Using last-control-number=0 along with the required parameters gets you LASTCONTROLNUMBER: [50]
+Example: Using last-control-number=0 along with the required parameters gets you the course results along with LASTCONTROLNUMBER: \[50\], you can then set last-control-number=50 to get the next set of results \
+**Course Code** \
+course-code=eel3135 This parameter lets you pass the course code as a parameter \
+**Class Number/Section** \
+class-num=12345 This parameter lets you pass the class/section number as a parameter
 ### Sample Code:
 Found in AaronHelpFunc folder
 ### Instructions to Run Sample Code